PelleLille/hsl-docs/structures.rst

 class
 -----

 The `class` statement can be used to declare new types of classes.
 The `class-name` must be a valid function name.
 In order to create a new instance of a class (object) call the class by name using the function calling convention.
 Class instances (objects) are not copy on write and all copies reference the same object.
+The visibility of class members are public.

 ::